pminina01/readthedocs/Var-Layout-Renderer.md

 Render a NLog variable.
-The variable value can be set from the XML config or the API.
+The variable value can be set from the XML config and/or the API.

 Introduced in 4.1, seen [news post](http://nlog-project.org/2015/08/31/nlog-4-1-0-is-now-available.html)